Ekeoma-SOC-Labs/SOC-Blue-Team-Lab/04-Splunk-Server.md

-04 — Splunk Server (Ubuntu) Setup & Log Ingestion Pipeline Overview
+# **Splunk Server (Ubuntu) Setup and Log Ingestion Pipeline**

-This document covers the installation and configuration of the Splunk Enterprise Server running on Ubuntu.
-It includes networking configuration, Splunk installation, index creation, input configuration, and validation of incoming logs from Windows endpoints.
+## **Goal of This Component**

-The Splunk server is the central logging platform for the SOC lab and receives logs from:
+The goal of this server is to act as the central SIEM for my SOC home lab.

-Windows 10 endpoint (via Universal Forwarder)

-Domain Controller (via Universal Forwarder)

-Future Linux endpoints

-Attack simulations (PowerShell, malware, etc.)

-1. Configure Ubuntu Network Interfaces

-Ubuntu uses two network adapters:
+It receives logs from Windows endpoints and the domain controller, indexes them, and provides a web interface for searching, monitoring, and investigations.

+## **Environment Details**

+OS: Ubuntu Server (64-bit)

+Role: Splunk Enterprise Server (Indexer + Search Head)

+Hostname: splunk

+Static IP (Host-only): 192.168.56.103

+Splunk Web Port: 8000

+Receiving Port: 9997

+## **Step 1 — Network Configuration (Ubuntu)**
+### **Network Design**

+Two network adapters were configured:

 Adapter	Mode	Purpose
-Adapter 1	NAT	Internet access (updates, packages) Adapter 2	Host-only	Internal SOC network communication with Win10 and DC01
+Adapter 1	NAT	Internet access (updates, downloads) Adapter 2	Host-only	Internal SOC lab communication

-Expected IP addresses:

-NAT → Assigned dynamically (10.x.x.x)

-Host-only → 192.168.56.103 (static recommended)

-Set Static Host-Only IP

-Edit Netplan config:
+### **Static IP Configuration (Host-only)**

+The Netplan configuration file was edited to assign a static IP address to the host-only adapter.

-sudo nano /etc/netplan/01-netcfg.yaml
+Command used: sudo nano /etc/netplan/01-netcfg.yaml

-Example config:
+Configuration applied:

 network:
   version: 2